sajwansarthak/sajwansarthak/ReadMe.md

 # 💫 About Me:
-Hi there! 👋<br>I'm Sarthak, a prefinal-year college student passionate about coding and technology.
-I'm a Full Stack Web Developer with a keen interest in Data Science and Machine Learning.
+Hi there! 👋<br>I'm Sarthak, a final-year college student passionate about coding and technology.
+I'm a Full Stack Web Developer with a keen interest in artificial intelligence and generative ai.
 I love building impactful applications and exploring the endless possibilities of data.<br><br>

 ## 🌐 Socials: